chato94/A/readme.md

   * The server will automatically search for and serve an `index.html` file in each directory, and then it will serve the first HTML file that it finds.
     * There are **no guarantees** for the server to find one HTML file over another in any order

-* The static file server has 3 main folders, each for different website types.
+* Users of the static file server must interact with 3 main folders, each for different website types.
 These are:
   * `/static`
+    * Contains all static directories and files

   * `/init`
+    * Contains the homepage of the static file server (when the URL is `/`).
-    * The contents of this folder are 100% customizable, except that this directory **must** contain an `index.html` file, or it will serve the contents of `/404`
+    * The contents of this folder are 100% customizable, except that this directory **must** contain an `index.html` file, or it will serve the contents of the `/404` directory.

   * `/404`
+    * Contains the 404 error page for when users request a page that does not exist
     * The contents of this folder are also 100% customizable, except that, like `/init`, it **must** contain an `index.html` file, or it will serve the contents of `/dependencies/500.html`
       * `/dependencies/500.html` must be present in its current location (the server will not even start without it), but it is fully customizable as well.

-* Because of the way that the server looks for files, there are naming restrictions that must be taken into account.
-The following is the hierarchy with which the server attempts to find a file with the URL that a user types after the IP address of the navigation bar of their browser:
+* Because of the way that the server searches for files, there are potential naming restrictions that must be taken into account.
+The following is the hierarchy with which the server attempts to find a file with the URL that a user types after the IP address of the navigation bar of their browser.
+Use it to avoid any potential conflicts (none have been found to this date, but unit testing has not been conducted in this area):
-  1. Attempts to perfectly match the URL after the IP address (for example, `/something/somethingelse/index.html`) with a path in one of `/static`, `/init`, or `/404` (for example, `/static/something/somethingelse/index.html`).
-Any other path found in another folder with this name will never be seen.
+  1. Attempts to perfectly match the URL after the IP address with a path in one of `/static`, `/init`, or `/404` directories.
+For example, the server would attempt to find `http://192.168.1.11/something/somethingelse/file.extension` exactly at `/static/something/somethingelse/file.extension`.
 If this fails then...

   2. Attempts to serve a dependency (CSS, JavaScript, etc.) from the last folder that contained a successfully loaded HTML file.
-Meaning that if the last successfully loaded HTML file is located at, for example, `/static/website` and the user is requesting, for example, `/javascript/dependency.js`, the server searches for `/static/website/javascript/dependency.js`.
+For example, this means that if the last successfully loaded HTML file for a user is located at `/static/website` and the user is requesting `/javascript/dependency.js`, the server would search for `/static/website/javascript/dependency.js`.
 If this fails then...

   3. Attempts to serve the requested URL with `/index.html` attached to the end of it.
 For example, if the user requests `/init/this/path/to/website`, the server searches for `/init/this/path/to/website/index.html`.
 If this fails then...